devcon5io/mutation-analysis-plugin/README.md

 2. In the rules box, click on "Activate More"
 3. In the search:
    1. Select Repository _Mutation Analysis_
-   2. Select Tag _mut_ or (recommended) _mutation-operator_ (maybe you have to search for it)
+   2. Select Tag _mutation-operator_ (maybe you have to search for it)
    3. Click on _Bulk change_
    4. Activate in your profile

 Running a mutation analysis
 ---------------------------

-The plugin itself does not conduct the analysis but processes the reports produced by [Pitest](http://pitest.org/).
+The plugin itself does _not_ conduct the actual analysis but processes the reports produced by [Pitest](http://pitest.org/).
 Following the [Quickstart](http://pitest.org/quickstart/maven/) to create a Pitest report, add the following plugin to your POM.

+It's important to enable the XML report in the output formats section.

 ```xml
 <plugin>